Maksym-Bondarenko/safe_streets/README.md

   to provide a better user experience and more functionality.
 * On the settings-page, add options for changing user preferences such as language, time zone, and notification settings.
+* Restructure the source code by dividing it into multiple files and extracting it into reusable components
-* Implement voting for points (dangerPoint, recommendationPoint and safePoint) and logic for their auto-deletion
+* Implement voting for points (dangerPoint, recommendationPoint and safePoint) and logic for their auto-deletion.
-* Add overall information for regions from DDS, containing report details, such as: last criminal rate, amount of thefts; touristic advices for countries
+* Add overall information for regions from DDS, containing report details, such as: last criminal rate, amount of thefts; touristic advices for countries.
 * On the change-user-details-page, allow users to update their profile information such as name, email address, and profile picture.
 * On the forum-page, add features such as upvoting and downvoting posts, write own posts, and sorting posts by popularity, date, or relevance.
 * Improve the user interface and design of all three pages to make them more visually appealing and easier to navigate.
-* Provide clustering of map-markers by zoom-out
+* Provide clustering of map-markers by zoom-out.
 * Add unit and integration tests for these pages to ensure that they are functioning correctly and to prevent any regressions in functionality.
 * Consider adding support for additional languages to make the website accessible to a wider